gdagley/cocos2d-x-multi-platform-js/README.md

 ## Known Issues:

 * Current cocos2d-x is [cocos2d-2.1rc0-x-2.1.2](https://github.com/cocos2d/cocos2d-x/tree/cocos2d-2.1rc0-x-2.1.2)
-* proj.win32 has not been fixed and tested.
+* proj.win32 has been removed until it can be fixed and tested.